calebtuttle/portfoliobuilder/README.md

     This allows you to import portfoliobuilder.

-3. Set the following environment variables to your Alpaca API key for paper trading, your Alpaca secret key for paper trading, and your Finnhub API key, respectively:
+3. Set the following environment variables to your Alpaca API key for paper trading, your Alpaca secret key for paper trading, your Finnhub API key, and your Polygon key, respectively:

         PORTFOLIOBUILDER_ALPACA_PAPER_KEY
         PORTFOLIOBUILDER_ALPACA_PAPER_SECRET_KEY
         PORTFOLIOBUILDER_FINNHUB_KEY

-    These are the API keys that will allow communication with Alpaca and Finnhub.
+        PORTFOLIOBUILDER_POLYGON_KEY

     If you are using conda, you can find instructions for setting environment variables [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).

+## A Note on the API Keys
+What are the API keys for?
+The two Alpaca keys are used to trade stocks within your Alpaca account.
+The Alpaca API keys are the only strictly necessary ones for this application; if you do not connect to the other APIs, however, the 'equal' weighting method will be the only weighting method available.
+Note that each Alpaca account comes with two sub-accounts: a paper account and a live account.
+The paper account uses fake money to simulate buying and selling of stocks; this let's you test programmatic trading.
+The live account uses real money, and you can only trade within it once you've funded it.
+I discourage anyone from using this application with their live account until it has been sufficiently tested.

+The Finnhub and Polygon API keys are used to collect stock data (e.g., market capitalizations and P/E ratios).
+This data is used by the weighting methods other than the 'equal' weighting method.